 Day 2 - Thursday 20th February

-Day 2 of the conference will focus on practical steps to improve your organisational resilience and response.
-The opening session will explore how we think about security strategy within the business: how we set objectives, communicate to the board, measure success and respond to crisis situations.
+Day two of the conference will focus on practical steps to improve your organisational resilience and response.
+The opening session will explore how we think about security strategy within the business; how we set objectives, communicate to the board, measure success and respond to crisis situations.

 Mark Stephen, Journalist & Broadcaster, BBC Scotland